Community Umpire Training Program

 - Mobilise joints

-- Strengthen areas for performance and injury risk reduction
+- Strengthen areas for performance and injury risk reduction (refer to the body management section for injury prevention ideas).

 On-field Warm Up